October 2015 Hindu Kush earthquake: Earthquake

-The main earthquake occurred on 26 October 2015 at 13:39 AFT (14:09 PKT, 14:39 IST, 09:09 UTC) at a depth of approximately 212.5 km, with its epicenter approximately 82 km southeast of Feyzabad, Afghanistan.
+The main earthquake occurred on 26 October 2015 at 13:39 AFT (14:09 PKT, 14:39 IST, 09:09 UTC) at a depth of approximately 231.0 km, with its epicenter approximately 82 km southeast of Feyzabad, Afghanistan.
 The USGS initially measured the quake's magnitude at 7.7, then revised it down to 7.6 and later to 7.5.
 The Pakistan Meteorological Department, however, said the magnitude of the earthquake was 8.1.
 According to USGS, the epicentre was 67 km from Chitral.

-Casualties and damage
+Damage and casualties

+Afghanistan

-In Afghanistan, 115 people were killed, including five in Jalalabad, and twelve schoolgirls aged 10 to 15 who perished in a crowd crush while trying to exit a school building in Takhar.
+At least 115 people were killed and 538 others were injured in Afghanistan.
+Among the fatalities were five in Jalalabad, and 12 schoolgirls aged 10 to 15 who died in a crowd crush while trying to exit a school building in Takhar.
+In total, 7,384 houses were destroyed and 12,794 others were damaged, with Badakhshan being the most affected in terms of property damage and Kunar and Nangarhar in terms of number of casualties.
+More than 194 villages and 131,345 people were impacted by the disaster in Afghanistan, including 51,000 residents in Badakhshan province alone.
+In Kabul, minor damage and power outages occurred.

+Pakistan

-The earthquake and subsequent aftershock swarm resulted in 280 fatalities, injuries to 1,770 persons, and notable damage to 109,123 buildings.
-Widespread damage in Federally Administered Tribal Areas, Gilgit-Baltistan and Khyber Pakhtunkhwa provinces of Pakistan.
+The earthquake resulted in 280 fatalities, 1,770 injuries, and damage to 109,123 buildings.
+There were 202 deaths and 1,486 injuries in Khyber Pakhtunkhwa; 30 deaths and 59 injured in the Federally Administered Tribal Areas; nine deaths and 30 injuries in Gilgit-Baltistan; five deaths and 78 injuries in Punjab and two deaths and 12 injuries in Azad Kashmir.
 The most affected areas from Khyber Pakhtunkhwa include Shangla, Lower Dir, Upper Dir, Swat and Chitral, which were in close proximity of the epicenter.
 As a result of land sliding, the Karakoram Highway was closed.
 The observed damage was mostly concentrated in rural and old urban masonry buildings, both being built with no or minimal consideration for earthquake loading and having been constructed employing poor construction practices.